naholyr/node-fighters/README.md

 Basically, every unit has two abilities:

 * Move: the unit moves from its current node to another, directly linked, and free.
 A node is "free" until there is no enemy unit on it.
-Yes, you can have more than one of your units on a given node.
+ * Yes, you can have more than one of your units on a given node.
+If a node is not free, then you have to fight one of the enemy units, if you kill it then your unit will move to this node.
+ * Yes, that can be a bad news, prepare your attacks carefully.
 * Defend: the unit does not move and will have a bonus of defense
 * Attack is available only if [F] is not zero: the unit attacks another reachable unit